Highsted Academy Trust

 - up to three co-opted governors – appointed by governors who have not themselves been so appointed;

-Associate members – invited by the governing body because of particular skills and experience.
-They attend meetings and contribute to discussion but are not able to vote.
+- associate members – invited by the governing body because of particular skills and experience.
+They attend meetings and contribute to discussions but are not able to vote.

 Governors serve for four years and provide vital links between the school and the community.

-The work of the governing body is carried out through three key committees: Strategy, Curriculum & Performance and Finance & Resources, each of which meets at least three times annually.
+The work of the governing body is carried out mainly through two key committees: Curriculum & Performance and Finance & Resources, each of which meets at least three times annually.
 All governors are expected to serve on at least one committee and normally develop links with staff in a chosen subject area.
 Other specific issues are dealt with through working sub-committees and three standing committees, which are convened as required.
 To read a detailed explanation of our Governance Structure, please download the document here.